Anna Danilina: College tennis

-With the beginning of her professional career hampered by injuries, in 2015 Danilina decided to attend an American university so she could study and play college tennis.
+With the beginning of her professional career hampered by injuries, Danilina decided in 2015 to attend an American university so she could study and play college tennis.
 Danilina went to University of Florida, graduating in 2018 with a degree in Economics.
 As part of the Florida Gators women's tennis team, she won the 2017 NCAA Division I Tennis Championships.

-Tennis career
+Professional

-2018
+2018: ITF Circuit success

 Partnering Berfu Cengiz, she won her first $80k tournament in July 2018 at the President's Cup, defeating Akgul Amanmuradova and Ekaterine Gorgodze in the final.

-2021: First WTA title, Top 100 & Major & WTA 1000 debuts
+2021: First WTA title, major & WTA 1000 debuts, top 100

-At the Poland Open held in Gdynia, Danilina reached the final and won her first WTA doubles title, partnering with Lidziya Marozava.
-As a result she made her top 100 debut in doubles at world No. 96, on 26 July 2021.
-Afterwards she made her Grand Slam debut at the US Open, partnering Yaroslava Shvedova.
+At the Poland Open held in Gdynia, Danilina reached the final and won her first WTA Tour doubles title, partnering with Lidziya Marozava.
+As a result, she made her top 100 debut in doubles at world No. 96 on 26 July 2021.
+Afterwards, she made her Major debut at the US Open, partnering with Yaroslava Shvedova.